The Phrygian Dominant mode belongs to chord IIIx!

 It is the most common mode in popular music that isn’t directly linked to the major scale.

-Even though PD is a major scale, the similarity to Phrygian makes it easier to learn as if it comes from a minor pentatonic shape.
+Even though Phrygian Dominant is a major scale, the similarity to Phrygian makes it easier to learn as if it comes from a minor pentatonic shape.

 PD is also used when Phrygian has been replaced, so this approach makes more musical sense than building it from a major scale shape.